-French-Spanish dancer and choreographer Ludovic Ondiviela is a First Artist of The Royal Ballet.
+French-Spanish choreographer Ludovic Ondiviela is a former First Artist of The Royal Ballet.
 He trained at The Royal Ballet School and graduated into the Company in 2003, promoted to First Artist in 2007.
-His choreography has regularly featured in The Royal Ballet's Draft Works and he has created works for Ballet Black in the Linbury Studio Theatre.
+He retired in 2014 to focus on his choreography, which has regularly featured in The Royal Ballet's Draft Works and for Ballet Black in the Linbury Studio Theatre.
 In the 2014/15 Season he creates his first full-length work for the Company, Cassandra.

 Ondiviela was born in Perpignan and as a boy was a keen ice skater.
 Aged 11 he became interested in ballet and entered the Paris Opera Ballet School.
 Aged 13 he transferred to the Marseille Studio Ballet Colette Armand to be nearer his family.
 Two years later he won a scholarship in the 2001 Prix de Lausanne to study at The Royal Ballet Upper School.
 Other awards included silver medal at the 2000 Concours international de danse, Paris, and gold medal at the Roseta Mauri Competition in 2002.
 In his graduation year he performed the lead role in Christopher Wheeldon’s Le Voyage and a Principal couple in Kenneth MacMillan's Concerto at the School’s annual matinee.

 Ondiviela's repertory with the Company includes Bronze Idol (La Bayadère), Hans-Peter/Nutcracker (The Nutcracker), Tom Thumb (Tales of Beatrix Potter), Alain (La fille mal gardée), Kolia (A Month in the Country) and Puck (The Dream).
 He created roles in Children of Adam, Chroma and ‘Trespass’ (Metamorphosis: Titian 2012).

 News and features